Bouldering Buttress All Trad climbing3 routes in cliff

 This remote area high up on the right-hand end of 'Taipan Wall' is a remarkable piece of rock architecture forming a lovely little glade, that is well worth a visit just for its unique setting and atmosphere.
 The main part of the cliff is superb orange/yellow stone up to about 30 metres high and perhaps 10 metres overhung and in terms of architecture it is at least as impressive as 'Sandinista' Wall.
 Unfortunately the awe inspiring territory is all incredibly blank.
 Nevertheless, there are a couple of enjoyable climbs at either end.© (willmonks)

-- Access Issues: inherited from Grampians
+Access issues inherited from North Grampians

 The best walk in is probably via the tourist track past 'Lower Taipan Wall' all the way around to the Plaza Strip (as described on The Plaza Strip page).
 From there, walk L along the terrace under the big roof of Hip Bath.
 About 80m L of Hip Bath there is a weakness in the line of roofs, solo up this (an undercut jughaul into a short corner, take care), and you're at the base of the very obvious and impressive 'Bouldering Buttress'.
 This approach keeps you on the well-graded tourist track except for the last 100m or so, and avoids the long stumble past 'Trackside', 'Taipan', Spurt and Afterglow areas.